dianeba3/fritter/README.md

         - `content`  _{string}_ - If of type 'reply' then the content otherwise empty
     - Returns
         - A success message
-        - An object with the created freet interaction
+        - An object with the created interaction
     - Throws
         - `403` if the user is not logged in
         - `404` if `authorId` is not a recognized username of any user
         - `404` if `freetId` is invalid
         - `404` if `type` is not a recognized type of interaction
         - `413` if the new freet interaction content is more than 140 characters long
-- ```PUT /api/interaction/:interactionId? ``` - Update an existing freet interaction
+- ```PUT /api/interaction/:interactionId? ``` - Update an existing interaction
     - Body
-        - `content` _{string}_ - The new content of the freet interaction
+        - `content` _{string}_ - The new content of the reply interaction
     - Returns
         - A success message
-        - An object with the updated freet
+        - An object with the updated interaction
     - Throws
         - `403` if the user is not logged in
-        - `404` if the freet_interactionId is invalid
+        - `404` if the interactionId is invalid
         - `403` if the user is not the author of the freet
         - `400` if the new freet interaction content is empty or a stream of empty spaces
         - `413` if the new freet interaction content is more than 140 characters long

 # Following
 - ```DELETE /api/following/:followingId``` - Delete a following
     - Returns